Rangers 'not hoarding' Champions League cash

 Rangers signed seven players in the summer transfer window and Bennett said midfielder Tom Lawrence in particular had "hit the ground running" until picking up an injury and stressed that left-back Ridvan Yilmaz had been bought from Besiktas as a long-term project.

-Bennett pointed out that, despite some questioning new contracts for goalkeeper Allan McGregor and midfielders Steven Davis and Scott Arfield, the three veterans all played their part in an improved performance despite last week's defeat by Napoli.
+Bennett said that, despite some questioning new contracts for goalkeeper Allan McGregor and midfielders Steven Davis and Scott Arfield, the three veterans all played their part in an improved performance despite last week's defeat by Napoli.

 The vice-chairman agreed with Connor Goldson's view that it is the strongest squad Rangers have had since the vice-captain joined in 2018 and "I trust the judgement of the manager", Giovanni van Bronckhorst.